SharePoint/sp-dev-docs/docs/design/ui-text-for-web-parts.md

 ---
-title: UI text guidelines for SharePoint web parts ms.date: 9/25/2017
+title: UI text guidelines for SharePoint web parts
+description: Use simple, understandable, and concise UI text to create effective web parts in SharePoint. ms.date: 01/23/2018
 ---

 # UI text guidelines for SharePoint web parts

 One aspect of creating effective web parts in SharePoint is to use simple, understandable, and concise UI text.
 By keeping your message clear and easy to understand, you ensure that customers move through your experiences quickly and can identify the content they are looking for.
-This article provide guidance for writing UI text for key areas within SharePoint web parts.
+This article provides guidance for writing UI text for key areas within SharePoint web parts.

 ## Capitalization